Ireland in depth

 14 nights specially selected hotel accommodation Hotel porterage of 1 bag per person (where available) Free WiFi at hotels

-Personal audio system whilst on tour (where available) Local guides as described in the itinerary ALL tips to your Tour Manager, Driver and Local Guides Fully escorted by our experienced Tour Manager
+Personal audio system whilst on tour (where available) Local guides as described in the itinerary ALL tips for your Tour Manager, Driver and Local Guides Fully escorted by our experienced Tour Manager

 Welcome drink in Dublin, Guinness Storehouse visit and tasting in Dublin, Irish coffee demonstration and tasting in Foynes, Bushmills whiskey tour and tasting ALL excursions, scenic drives, sightseeing and entrances as described Hand Selected Albatross Experiences including Lake Cruise and Jaunting Cars Killarney, Aran Islands boat ride and the 'Trad on the Prom' folklore show